 Protecting children from radicalisation and extremism

 General safeguarding principles apply to keeping children safe from radicalisation.
-Please click here for advice for parents and carers on keeping children and young people safe against radicalisation and extremism.

 - Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism.
 We recognise that there is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.

 - Extremism is defined by the Government as ‘vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs’.
 The Government also include in their definition of extremism calls for the death of members of our armed forces, whether in this country or overseas.

 From 1 July 2015 all schools and childcare providers are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015, in the exercise of their functions, to have “due regard to the need to prevent people from being drawn into terrorism”.
 This duty is known as the Prevent duty.
 The requirements on schools and childcare providers fall under four general themes: